The Ultimate Career Change FAQ

 Elevator pitches are awkward, sales-y, and forgettable.

-Instead, use this simple formula for powerful, authentic conversations: You Don’t Need an Elevator Pitch To Network
+Read more: You Don’t Need an Elevator Pitch To Network

 What does a career transition coach do?

-A real career coach will help you:
+A career transition coach can help you:

-1) Clear practical and mental clutter,
+1) Clear practical and mental clutter

-2) Get clarity on the right opportunities,
+2) Get clarity on the right opportunities

-3) Create a roadmap that feels good to you, and
+3) Create a roadmap that feels good

 Read more: How a Career Transition Coach Can Help You Make a Leap